 Lake and used for harvesting ice, stored in an icehouse on the

 riverbank and delivered to Newton homes in summer.

-for residential development.
+for residential development, including construction of roads along the north and east shores.
 Dam was replaced with concrete.

 paid for by $260,000 in state funding.